We’ve been looking for ways to protect our possessions since the beginning of time.

 And vice versa: you as the stockholder aren’t automatically liable for the debts of the corporation.

-So, a separate entity can confine risk of failure or liability to that entity.
+So, a separate entity can confine, or at least limit, risk of failure or liability to that entity.

 4. Don’t guarantee debts